cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 feature not present in competition products.
 Will take time to implement, but offers significant potential for increasing market value.

+As a D&D Player, I want the software product to have the character sheet, the character creation process, and the character leveling process to be as simple and direct as possible.
+**Priority:** High
+**Estimated Implementation Time:** 8 hours
+**Notes:** Depending on potential customer input, reformatting, adding, or removing sections of the default character sheet may be necessary to achieving greater readability.

 As a role player, I want to manage all of my stats and rolls automatically, so that I can spent as much time playing and as little time managing numbers as possible.